Mō Wairau About Wairau

 The name ‘Wairau’ is Te Reo Māori for One Hundred Waters, just as Hundertwasser means One Hundred Waters in the German language.
 In Te Ao Māori the notion of multiple waters has deep symbolic meaning since water is the basis of all living things.

-Wairau Māori Art Gallery will celebrate and showcase the best of contemporary Māori art and customary practice in Aotearoa.
+Wairau Māori Art Gallery celebrates and showcases the best of contemporary Māori art and customary practice in Aotearoa.

 The gallery is overseen by the Wairau Māori Art Gallery Trust.
-There will be a changing programme of exhibitions which will be designed by guest Māori curators.
+There is a changing programme of exhibitions which are designed by guest Māori curators.
 From time to time other indigenous communities, curators and artists may be invited to participate and exhibit at Wairau.

-Running alongside the Gallery’s programme there will be a tuakana/teina (teacher/mentor) strategy to support the next generation of Māori arts professionals.
+Running alongside the Gallery’s programme there is a tuakana/teina (teacher/mentor) strategy to support the next generation of Māori arts professionals.

 Māori art is made by Māori.
 It encompasses the full expanse of art practice.
 Māori art is distinctive and defining of Aotearoa.